slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_29-30_USD_vs_TTU.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Texas Tech should win 4 or more singles matches _43%_ of the time.
+- Texas Tech should win 4 or more singles matches *43%* of the time.
-- San Diego should win 4 or more singles matches _23%_ of the time.
+- San Diego should win 4 or more singles matches *23%* of the time.
-- The winner of the doubles point will decide the match the other _34%_ of the time.
+- The winner of the doubles point should decide the match the other *34%* of the time.
-- If Texas Tech wins the doubles point, their chances of winning the dual improve to _77%_.
+- If Texas Tech wins the doubles point, their chances of winning the dual improve to *77%*.
-- If San Diego wins the doubles point, their chances of winning the dual improve to _57%_.
+- If San Diego wins the doubles point, their chances of winning the dual improve to *57%*.

 ------